-The A allele creates a site for the restriction enzyme BamHI to cut the DNA.
+The A variant creates a site for the restriction enzyme BamHI to cut the DNA.
 Therefore, the RESTRICTION DIGEST PROTOCOL must be completed before the GEL ELECTROPHORESIS PROTOCOL.
-Without performing the digest, each sample will appear as a single band of DNA on the gel and the genotypes will remain unknown.
-Digested products are run side by side with the products from the PCR PROTOCOL.
+Without performing the digest, each sample will appear as a single band of DNA on the gel and the genotypes will remain unknown or can be identified using the SEQUENCE ANALYSIS PROTOCOL.
+Digested products are run sideby-side with the products from the PCR PROTOCOL.